Steve-hub49/Auto-Insurance-Project/README.md

 This is the repository for Project 2 / Auto Insurance Project (Steve Freeland).

-My project involved the creation of a site whereby users can explore auto insurance data based on vehicle and zip code input criteria.
+My project involved the creation of a site whereby users can explore auto insurance data based on select endpoints (i.e., policyholder education level).

 ## Data: